Investigational Drug Steering Committee

 - To review the basic framework and justification for predictive biomarkers in phase II trials

-- To review trial designs that have been used in phase II trials that have attempted to evaluate predictive biomarkers and their strengths and weakness
+- To review phase 2 trial designs that have attempted to evaluate predictive biomarkers and their strengths and weakness

-- To consider the regulatory and statistical issues for phase II trials with predictive biomarkers
+- To consider the regulatory and statistical issues for phase 2 trials with predictive biomarkers

 - To present trial designs based on simulation studies from real clinical trial data

-- To develop recommendations regarding when and how to incorporate predictive biomarkers into phase II trials
+- To develop recommendations regarding when and how to incorporate predictive biomarkers into phase 2 trials

 The Clinical Trial Design TF has developed or is in the process of developing recommendations for the following topics: